OfficeDev/open-xml-docs/docs/what-s-new-in-the-open-xml-sdk-2-5.md

 --------------------------------------------------------------------------------
+## New Software Requirements
 Open XML SDK 2.5 requires .NET Framework 4.0 or the greater version.
 Accordingly, the supported operating systems are updated to be the same as the requirements of the .NET Framework 4.0.

 --------------------------------------------------------------------------------
+## Support of Office 2013 Preview File Format
 In addition to offering compatibility with the Open XML SDK 1.0 classes and the Open XML SDK 2.0 for Microsoft Office classes, Open XML SDK 2.5 provides new classes that enable you to write and build applications to